Cheap Car Insurance

 Comprehensive is a good idea if your car is worth more than £1,500, and is more important the more valuable your car is.
 Many insurers will only offer comprehensive cover for cars over a certain value anyway.

-An MSE investigation in which we analysed more than 18 million quotes from three of the biggest price comparison sites – Confused.com, Compare The Market and MoneySupermarket – has revealed buying your car insurance three weeks ahead of the start day can save you £100s, compared with buying it too early or leaving it until the day before or on the renewal day.
+A recent MSE investigation in which more than 50 million quotes were analysed from the three biggest price comparison sites – Compare The Market, Confused.com and MoneySupermarket – has revealed buying your car insurance 24 days ahead of the start day can save you £100s, compared with buying it too early or leaving it until the day before or on the renewal day.

 We've full info on how to bag the cheapest policy in this guide – see our comparison sites order below.